Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/5-bearded-dragon-lighting-setup-uvb-schedule.md

 Proper lighting is the foundation of bearded dragon health and cannot be overlooked.
 By understanding their UVB and heat requirements, selecting appropriate bulbs, and maintaining a consistent schedule, you'll provide your bearded dragon with the essential elements they need to thrive.

-Remember that lighting is just one aspect of proper bearded dragon care—combine it with appropriate diet, enclosure size, and regular veterinary care for optimal health.
+Remember that lighting is just one aspect of proper bearded dragon carecombine it with appropriate diet, enclosure size, and regular veterinary care for optimal health.
 Monitor your dragon closely, adjust as needed, and don't hesitate to consult with reptile specialists if you have concerns.

 Invest in quality lighting equipment, maintain a consistent schedule, and replace bulbs on schedule.
 Your bearded dragon will reward you with vibrant health, active behavior, and many years of companionship.
-Proper lighting isn't just important—it's essential for your bearded dragon's life and well-being.
+Proper lighting isn't just importantit's essential for your bearded dragon's life and well-being.

 <script type="application/ld+json">
 {